Steven Kwan Preview, Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The Twins' 3.92 team ERA ranks seventh among all league pitching staffs.
+- The Twins' 3.94 team ERA ranks eighth among all league pitching staffs.

-- Maeda (3-7) gets the starting nod for the Twins in his 16th start of the season.
-He has a 4.22 ERA in 74 2/3 innings pitched, with 88 strikeouts.

-- In his last appearance on Wednesday against the Milwaukee Brewers, the righty went five innings, allowing three earned runs while surrendering four hits.
+- The right-hander last pitched on Thursday against the Texas Rangers, when he went five innings, allowing five earned runs while giving up 10 hits.

 © 2023 Data Skrive.
 All rights reserved.